What is hayfever?

 Are there any foods that make my symptoms better or worse?

 Foods that can worsen symptoms are caffeine and alcohol and foods that contain histamine e.g., red wine, cheese, chocolate, and tomatoes.
 Wheat based foods can add to the inflammation for some and dairy products can increase mucus production as can sugar and excess starchy foods.
 Then there are those foods which are individual to you and these can be tested for via IgG Food Intolerance.
 Reducing our allergenic load by removing foods we are intolerant to can make a significant difference in terms of symptom reduction during the season.
 In fact, it's a very nice side effect of food intolerance testing that people aren't expecting to happen!

 Foods that support hayfever sufferers are those that reduce inflammation.
 Oily fish which increases our omega 3 fatty acids is anti-inflammatory.
 Aim to eat at least 3-4 times a week at either breakfast, lunch or dinner.
 We can also supplement with this especially over the season.
+Other forms of omega 3 are flax seeds, chia, hemp and walnuts.
 Incorporate ginger, rosemary and thyme into your cooking.
 Make teas from fresh ginger and nettle.
 These foods will help counteract a runny nose and itchiness.

 Raw honey bought from local farms and bee keepers has been spoken about for a while and many have found taking a spoonful a day to be extremely helpful during pollen season.
-We stock the very popular Struan Heather Honey as recommended by Glasgow University.
+Propolis can also be helpful.

 Did you know that vitamin C is a natural anti-histamine?
 Supplementing during the season can be helpful.
 Most important is ensuring a rainbow diet with lots of flavonoids and a good range of nutrients.
 Encourage children to help you choose a wide variety of coloured fruit and vegetables when shopping at the supermarket.